firefox-devtools/profiler/docs-user/guide-filtering-call-trees.md

 ### Merge

 Merging takes a call node and removes it from the call tree.
-Any self time for that node is then charged to its parent node.
+Any self count for that node is then charged to its parent node.
 This can be done for a single call node, or for all functions in the tree.
 This type of operation can be useful for modifying the shape of the tree and removing unhelpful functions from the call tree.

 ### Focus